RBI Officer Grade B Syllabus & Exam Pattern 2021

 The exam conducting body prescribes the syllabus of RBI Officer Grade B 2021 Phase I for all the positions.
 The RBI Grade B Officer 2021 syllabus for Phase I covers General Awareness, English Language, Quantitative Aptitude and Reasoning.
 With the help of the syllabus of RBI Officer Grade B 2021, an aspirant will be able to focus on topics and prepare accordingly.
 The sub-topics under each section along with the best books are tabled here so that candidates can actually start their preparation -

-RBI Officer Grade B 2018 Syllabus & Exam Pattern– Syllabus of Phase I
+RBI Officer Grade B Syllabus 2021 – Phase I

-RBI Officer Grade B 2018 Syllabus & Exam Pattern– Syllabus of Phase II
+RBI Officer Grade B Syllabus & Exam Pattern 2021 – Phase II

-RBI Officer Grade B syllabus & exam pattern for phase II contains the subjects and topics from three papers where the questions are asked in the exam.
-Candidates can prepare accordingly by referring to the syllabus & exam pattern of RBI Officer Grade B given below:
+RBI Officer Grade B syllabus & exam pattern for phase II contain the subjects and topics from three papers.
+Candidates can prepare accordingly by referring to the complete syllabus & exam pattern of RBI Officer Grade B given below:

 Phase II of the RBI Officer Grade B exam will be conducted for the following three papers: